Epilepsy in Children

 - Keep all electrical appliances away from the sink or bathtub.

-Water tips outside the home:
+Water safety tips outside the home:

 - Don't let a child with epilepsy swim alone.
 The person swimming with your child must remain within arm-length distance.

 - Make sure all adults, including the lifeguards and swimming instructors, know that your child has epilepsy.

 - If your child has a seizure while swimming, get him or her out of the water as soon as possible and check his or her status.
 If anything seems wrong, contact the doctor right away.